David-McKenna/udpPacketManager/paper/paper.md

-International LOFAR stations are powerful radio telescopes, however they are delivered without the tooling nessasary to convert the raw data stream into standard formats that can be used by common processing pipelines, or science-ready data products.
+International LOFAR stations are powerful radio telescopes, however they are delivered without the tooling nessasary to convert the raw data stream into standard data formats that can be used by common processing pipelines, or science-ready data products.

-`udpPacketManager` is a C and C++ library that was developed with the intent of providing a faster-than-realtime software package for converting raw data into arbitrary data formats based on the needs of observers working with the Irish LOFAR station (I-LOFAR), and
+`udpPacketManager` is a `C` and `C++` library that was developed with the intent of providing a faster-than-realtime software package for converting raw data into arbitrary data formats based on the needs of observers working with the Irish LOFAR station (I-LOFAR), and